Resistance: Fall of Man: Plot

 In the 1900s, an insect-like alien race known as the Chimera arrive in Russia.
 Using advanced technology, they infect hundreds of civilians and subject them to artificial evolution, creating a diverse army of creatures ranging from simple foot soldiers to spider-like giants.
 By 1949, all of Europe has fallen to the Chimera.
-The following year, a vast invasion force tunnels under the English Channel, conquering much of England and leaving only scattered pockets of human resistance.
+12 months later, a vast invasion force tunnels under the English Channel, conquering much of England and leaving only scattered pockets of human resistance.

-In 1951, the United States, despite taking a position of neutrality in the conflict, sends a task force to assist the UK as part of "Operation Deliverance".
+In 1951, the United States, despite taking a position of neutrality in the conflict, finally elects to deploy a task force to assist the UK as part of "Operation Deliverance".
 Among the soldiers is Army Ranger Sgt.
 Nathan Hale.
 However, soon after landing in York, he and his squad are ambushed by enemy troops, who infect them with the Chimera virus.
 Hale, the only survivor, discovers that he has an innate resistance to full infection.
-Instead, he gains increased strength and reflexes, the ability to instantly heal light injuries, and gold-colored irises, a common trait of the Chimera.
+Instead, he gains increased strength and faster reflexes, the ability to instantly heal light injuries, and gold-colored irises, a common trait of the Chimera.

 Sent to a Chimera conversion center in Grimsby, Hale meets British intelligence officer Captain Rachel Parker and helps her escape.
 In turn, Parker allows him to accompany British forces launching an offensive in Manchester to recover a missing convoy.
 The convoy's cargo is subsequently transferred to a resistance command center in Cheshire, which soon comes under attack from the Chimera.
 While attempting to provide assistance, Hale is separated from Parker and ends up fighting off the attack single-handedly.
 He then investigates the cargo, which turns out to be an Angel, a powerful creature that directs the Chimera's hive mind.
 The Angel tries to use its telepathy to control Hale, forcing him to kill it.